Our mission is to get more original movie posters where they belong – in to a frame and adding something special to a stylish home.

 On a day to day basis, this isn’t particularly noticeable, but (as shown in the image below) over the space of a few years it can greatly reduce the quality of your poster’s appearance and as a result its value too.

-As a result, we chose to offer glazing that provides a high resistance to harmful UV radiation as standard.
-Glazing options with certified UV protection levels are also available.
+As a result, we chose to offer glazing that provides some resistance to harmful UV radiation as standard.
+For areas with large amounts of direct sunlight, glazing options with certified UV protection levels are also available.
 However you glaze, we recommend that you do not hang artwork in direct sunlight.

 Weight and Protection From Breakages